The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Ross Sea Antarctica Ski Touring Expedition.

 Hayley joins the AC team with a wealth of experience working in the tourism and hospitality industry along with a love of travel.
 She works as Client Liaison on a number of our European and international ascents, treks and expeditions.

-On board there is a recently updated combined bar/library lounge area and a dedicated lecture room.
-The cuisine is excellent and is prepared by top New Zealand and Australian chefs.
+On board there is a combined bar/library lounge area and a dedicated lecture room.
+The cuisine is excellent and is prepared by top NZ and Australian chefs.

-The real focus and emphasis of every expedition is getting you ashore as often as possible for as long as possible with maximum safety and comfort.
-Our Expeditions are accompanied by some of the most experienced naturalists and guides, who have devoted a lifetime to field research in the areas that we visit.
+The real focus and emphasis of the expedition is getting you ashore as often as possible for as long as possible with maximum safety and comfort.
+Along with our qualified and experienced Adventure Consultants ski guide, our expedition will be accompanied by some of the most experienced naturalists and guides, who have devoted a lifetime to field research in the areas that we visit.
 The ship is crewed by a very enthusiastic and most experienced Russian Captain and crew.

 Expedition members will be provided with pre-trip medical questionnaire and some members may be asked to visit their family physician to receive a full medical examination.
 This information will be sighted only by the expedition leader and our medical adviser and treated with full confidentiality.